Keys to Robust Edits: from Theoretical Insights to Practical Advances: Theoretical Results of Key-Value Associative Memory

 \begin{lemma}[\textbf{Bound on optimized $\Delta v=v_* - v_o$}] Assume the edited layer is only connected to the final prediction layer via an attention layer, where the attention layer has parameters $W_Q, W_K, W_V$, and $w_{t}$ and $w_{t_*}$ are the output embeddings for the original and edited target, we have the following inequality,

 where $\epsilon$ is the logit gap after projection to the output embedding between $t$ and $t_*$. $\epsilon_1$ denotes the logit gap before edit and $\epsilon_2$ denotes the logit gap after edit.
 A value of $\epsilon\approx 2.30$ corresponds to a 90\% top-1 prediction probability. \end{lemma} \begin{remark} Lemma \ref{lemma:value_bound} suggests that an edited value should be first similar to the vector pointing from $t$ to $t_*$ after a projection with $W_V$.
-Then, the edited values $\Delta v$ should be sufficiently large to ensure that the success of the edit. \end{remark} Our assumption here simplifies the connection between the edited layer and the prediction layer, as in real-world scenarios, the edit layer might pass through subsequent layers and undergo multiple attention operations before finally connecting to the prediction layer.
-However, the path we're considering - from the edit layer to the prediction layer via an attention - is arguably the most direct route.
-We contend that this direct path is crucial and warrants particular attention and this simplification allows us to focus on the most immediate and potentially significant impact of edits.
+Then, the edited values $\Delta v$ should be sufficiently large to ensure the success of the edit. \end{remark} Our assumption here simplifies the connection between the edited layer and the prediction layer, as in real-world scenarios, the edit layer might pass through subsequent layers and undergo multiple attention operations before finally connecting to the prediction layer.
+However, the path we're considering~(i.e., from the edit layer to the prediction layer via an attention layer) is arguably the most direct route.
+We contend that this direct path is crucial and warrants particular attention, and this simplification allows us to focus on the most immediate and potentially significant impact of edits.

-\begin{lemma}[\textbf{Robustness Requirement for the Key-Values}] If the newly added knowledge triplet $(h, r, t_*)$ can be robustly retrieved for all $k_s \in K_s$, it is required the following inequality to be satisfied:
+\begin{lemma}[\textbf{Robustness Requirement for the Key-Values}] Robust editing requires consistency across semantically equivalent inputs: when editing knowledge with a new pair $(k_*, v_*)$, the edit should propagate to all semantically equivalent representations in the memory.
+For an edit to be considered a robust edit, querying with any $k_s \in \mathcal{K}_s$ should reliably retrieve the new knowledge $(h, r, t_*)$.
+This can be expressed as the following constraint:

-\end{lemma} When we look into the lemma, $\alpha_{s, *}=k_s^T C^{-1} k_*$ can be seen as a similarity measure on a projected space.
-This lemma implies that (1) $v_*$ is decided by $\min_{k_{s'} \in K_s} (k_{s'} C^{-1} k_*$), that is, $k_*$ should be near all $k_s \in K_s$.
+\end{lemma} When we look into the Lemma \ref{lemma:generalize}, $\beta_{s, *}=k_s^T C^{-1} k_*$ can be seen as a similarity measure on a projected space, namely whiten similarity.
+This lemma implies that (1) $v_*$ is decided by $\min_{k_{s'} \in \mathcal{K}_s} (k_{s'} C^{-1} k_*$), that is, $k_*$ should be near all $k_s \in \mathcal{K}_s$.
 If not, $v_*$ needs to be of large magnitude to counter the difference.
-(2) $v_*$ needs not only to be aligned with the direction $(w_{t_*}-w_{t})$, but also has a sufficiently large magnitude to ensure prediction success.
+Such large-magnitude updates can destabilize the model's learned representations and potentially degrade its overall performance; (2) $v_*$ needs not only to be aligned with the direction $(w_{t_*}-w_{t})$, but also has a sufficiently large magnitude to ensure editing success.